Transformosa/bimU.io.Docs/docs/navigate-using-web-viewer.md

-# Nagivate Using Web Viewer
+# Nagivate Using Web Model Viewer

-Some introduction here...
+Clicking the magnifier button or on a model name brings you to a web model viewer page.
+You can view your model in a 3D viewer along with BIM data and saved markups.

 ![Screenshot](images/placeholder.jpg){: class="center" style="width:300px"}